-Mr. HAN Hong, aged 57, was appointed as Executive Director in May 2009.
+Mr. HAN Hong, aged 58, was appointed as Executive Director in May 2009.
 Mr. Han is also the director of Pan Caribbean Sugar Company Limited (a 70% owned subsidiary of the Company) since June 2013.
 Mr. Han holds a Bachelor of Engineering from Anhui Institute of Technology majored in Mechanical Technology and Equipment.
 Ministry of Foreign Trade and Economic Cooperation of the People's Republic of China granted Mr. Han the title of senior engineer in International Commercial Project in December 1996.
-Mr. Han has over 37 years' experience in project engineering, investment and general management.
+Mr. Han has over 38 years' experience in project engineering, investment and general management.
 Mr. Han began his career at China Complant as a project manager in Spare Parts Department in August 1984.
 Later, Mr. Han promoted as the deputy division chief in China Complant from January 1993 to November 1994.
 After, Mr. Han seconded to Zina Enterprise (PVT) Ltd. in Zimbabwe, a subsidiary of China Complant, as the managing director from November 1994 to January 1998.
 Thereafter, Mr. Han transferred back to China Complant as the general manager in Investment Management Department from April 1998 to November 2007 and also appointed as the chairman of Yunnan Yuanjiang Ever Green Biology (Group) Co., Ltd., a subsidiary of China Complant, from March 2000 to January 2004.
-Mr. Han was also appointed as director of Complant Sugar since September 2012 and as director and vice president of China Complant since March 2013.
+Besides, Mr. Han was appointed as assistant general manager from April 2009 to March 2013 and as director of Complant Sugar since September 2012.
+In addition, Mr. Han was also appointed as director from March 2013 to November 2017, as vice president from March 2013 to April 2020 and as deputy secretary of the party committee since April 2020 of China Complant since April 2020.
+Moreover, Mr. Han further served as supervisor and as chair of the supervisory board from November 2018 to April 2019 and as director of the board of China National Complete Plant Import & Export Corporation Limited, a company listed on the Shenzhen Stock Exchange (Stock Code: 000151) since April 2019.